fenago/R-Programming/md/Lab_1.md

 where you use two asterisks, for example, 4 \*\* 2, which you can read as 4 to the power of 2.

-Once you want to start doing math beyond basic arithmetic, such as finding square roots or summing many numbers, you have to start using functions.

 #### Executing Basic Functions in the R Console